 Protecting key assets and employees

 India is the world’s largest democracy with a population of roughly 1.3 billion.
 While it was predominantly dependant on agriculture as the main revenue source for several years since its independence in 1947, over the last couple of decades, industrial and service sectors comprise a bulk of its economy, with the services sector contributing about 54.17% of the gross value added last year.
 Today, the Indian economy is the seventh-largest in the world by GDP growth and the third-largest by purchasing power parity.
 India is one of the G-20 major economies, a member of BRICS and a developing economy among the top 20 global traders according to the World Trade Organisation.
 The Indian economy has flourished since it opened its doors to foreign investments in 1991.
 With a stable political environment, an independent judiciary, liberal investment policies, cost competitiveness and a large pool of skilled workforce fluent in English, India today is a preferred investment destination for many global investors, banks, financial institutions and business houses.
 Foreign companies that want to do business in India have different avenues available to them.
-This guide provides a broad framework on what a
+This guide provides a broad framework on what a foreign company needs to do and be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.